Drug updated on 12/11/2024

 - PP1M demonstrated significant PANSS score reductions compared to placebo.
 Comparisons with paliperidone extended-release (PAL-ER) showed no significant differences in PANSS scores or all-cause discontinuation, although PAL-ER was associated with higher blood prolactin levels.

-- Adverse Events: Low rates of treatment discontinuation and adverse events were observed, with no new or unexpected adverse effects from combining two LAI antipsychotics.
+- Adverse Events: Low rates of treatment discontinuation and adverse events were observed, with no new or unexpected adverse effects from combining two long-acting injectable (LAI) antipsychotics.
 Increased blood prolactin levels were noted for both PP1M and PAL-ER compared with placebo in both females and males.

 - Comparative Safety: PAL-ER was associated with a more significant increase in blood prolactin levels compared to PP1M, with no other significant differences in safety outcomes.
 Dual LAI therapy with PP1M showed no new or unexpected adverse effects, suggesting an acceptable safety profile.

-- Acute stage patients with schizophrenia and those with shorter illness duration showed better improvements in PANSS and CGI-S scores.
+- Acute stage patients with schizophrenia and those with shorter illness duration showed better improvements in PANSS and the CGI-Severity (CGI-S) scores.
 Adolescents (12-17 years) with schizophrenia spectrum disorders demonstrated symptom improvement with an acceptable safety profile.
 Patients switching from oral antipsychotics to PP1M, especially with early initiation and switching due to factors other than lack of efficacy, exhibited enhanced PSP score improvements.

 Product Monograph / Prescribing Information